moghancy/web-content-llm/README.md

 ## Why Markdown for LLMs?

-**Markdown is the optimal format for feeding web content to Claude and other LLMs:**
+**Markdown is the optimal format for feeding web content to LLMs:**

-1. **Native format** - Claude is extensively trained on markdown
+1. **Native format** - Most LLMs are extensively trained on markdown
 2. **Semantic structure** - Preserves headings, lists, quotes
 3. **Clean & readable** - Both for humans and AI
 4. **Context-efficient** - Compact representation vs HTML/PDF